nextgenusfs/buscolite/TESTING.md

 3. Make sure the test function has a descriptive name and docstring.
 4. Use pytest fixtures to set up test data and clean up after tests.
 5. Use pytest.mark.skipif to skip tests that require external dependencies that might not be installed.
+6. Make sure your code passes all pre-commit checks before submitting a pull request.

 ## Running Tests with Specific Python Versions